Charlotte Agell: Welcome Home or Someplace Like It (2003)

+Shift (2008)

-Agell's dystopian book, Shift (2008), takes on an admittedly darker tone than her previous books, written in the aftermath of the attacks on the World Trade Center and Pentagon that occurred in the United States on September 11, 2001.
-Agell felt a sense of outrage that the U.S. government's response to those events.
+Shift, a dystopian book, takes on an admittedly darker tone than Agell's previous books.
+It was written in the aftermath of the attacks on the World Trade Center and Pentagon that occurred in the United States on September 11, 2001.
+Agell felt a sense of outrage about the U.S. government's response to those events.
 "Was this really my country bombing its way to peace?
 Wiretapping its citizens to protect their freedoms?" she wrote in an interview for Macmillan Publishers, "As someone who chose American citizenship on purpose, as an adult, I felt such a sense of betrayal.
 My country had been hijacked by a fear-mongering regime: ours.
 The whole thing had a surreal quality about it."